Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

 \subsection{Comparison}

-The methods for mitigation SSE problem are trying to address the memory concern.
-For example, by using specific data structure like BDD, using heuristics, add more external memory, or divide the problem into sub problems.
-These methods are completely different and the only shared characteristics between them is the way of representing the state space.
-The way of representing state space can be considered as two main paradigms of model checking.
-This two paradigms are \textit{explicit and implicit}.
-Table ~\ref{tab:implicit} compares the reviewed methods based on them.
+These methods for mitigating SSE problem so far have involved addressing the memory concern.
+For example, by using a specific data structure like BDD, using heuristics, adding external memory, or dividing the problem into sub-problems.
+These methods are completely different and the only shared characteristics between them are the way the SS is represented.
+The SS representation can be divided into two main paradigms in model-checking, \textit{explicit and implicit}.
+Table~\ref{tab:implicit} compares the reviewed methods based on them.

-The success factor and challenges of the reviewed methods are summing up in two separate tables. \ref{tab:4} and \ref{tab:3} are listed the success factor and challenges of each method respectively.
+The success factor and challenges of the reviewed methods are summarized in two separate tables.
+Table~\ref{tab:2} and \ref{tab:3} contains a list of the key features and challenges of each method that have been obtained in the literature and described in this section respectively.